Akwasi4133/Data-Analysis-Sales-Dashboard/README.md

 - Seasonal Sales Patterns: December emerged as the top month for revenue, with $877K in sales, demonstrating a strong opportunity for targeted seasonal promotions and inventory planning.

--Stock on Hand vs Profit had zero correlation as having high or low stock does not correlate with high or low profit.
+- Stock on Hand vs Profit had zero correlation as having high or low stock does not correlate with high or low profit.

 ## Strategic Recommendations: